Razvan-MCrafter/RazEngine/README.md

 # RazEngine
-My attempt to create a game engine.
+This is my attempt to create a game engine.
-I just want to learn more C++ working on this
+I just want to learn more C++ working on this.

-It's not doing anything yet
+It is just opening a Window so far

 To build this you will need Visual Studio Community Edition 2013